Michaelzhouisnotwhite/Jetbrains-New-Dark-Theme/README.md

 # Jetbrains New Dark Theme

-## NOTE
+## CAUTION

-It's not a fully test theme.
-By now it's only pass python syntax support.
+This is not a fully test theme.
+By now it's only pass through python syntax support.
 If you have any questions or advices when coding other language with this theme.
 Please tell [me](https://github.com/Michaelzhouisnotwhite/Jetbrains-New-Dark-Theme/issues)!

 ## Description